Language Education

 Mapping the Borderlands, Where Languages and Cultures Coexist

 Any exam of existence near international borders yields the expected divisions among nations and languages.
 Still, a deeper dive also uncovers evidence of the diffused variations – and similarities – that exist in areas of cultural overlap.
-University of Arizona students studying French and Russian, together with their friends in two other counties, are taking a more in-depth look at borderland regions thanks to brand new studies and teaching collaboration supported using a furnish from the UA Center for Digital Humanities.
+The University of Arizona students studying French and Russian and their friends in two other counties are taking a more in-depth look at borderland regions thanks to brand new studies and teaching collaboration supported using a furnish from the UA Center for Digital Humanities.

 Borderlands

-The students are being guided thru an interdisciplinary look at of 3 borderlands areas, Québec-New England, Mexico-Southern Arizona, and Russia-Northern Kazakhstan, with the aid of UA faculty Liudmila Klimanova and Emily Hellmich and their colleagues on the Cégep de Sept-Îles in Québec and Kostanay State University in Kazakhstan.
+The students are being guided through an interdisciplinary look at three borderland areas, Québec-New England, Mexico-Southern Arizona, and Russia-Northern Kazakhstan, with the aid of UA faculty Liudmila Klimanova and Emily Hellmich and their colleagues on the Cégep de Sept-Îles in Québec and Kostanay State University in Kazakhstan.

 Mapping the borderlands

-“They’re exact locations, borderlands, characterized via a lot of paradoxes,” says Hellmich, an assistant professor of French at the UA.
+“They’re exact locations, borderlands, characterized via many paradoxes,” says Hellmich, an assistant professor of French at the UA.
 “We talk a lot approximately borders these days.
 Simultaneously, globalization is making us extra connected; there’s more construction of borders, each actual and ideological.
-We wanted to reflect onconsideration on what our students are living and the way these conversations should enhance the mastering of language and culture.”
+We wanted to reflect onconsideration on what our students are living and how these conversations should enhance the mastering of language and culture.”
 “When we’ve got cultures rubbing up towards every different, that method creates new varieties of thinking and being.
-It creates new types of cultures,” says Klimanova, an assistant professor of Russian and Slavic Studies.
+It creates new types of cultures,” says Klimanova, a Russian and Slavic Studies assistant professor.
 “We communicate about languages, and we see interesting varieties of bilingualism.
 There’s no proper or incorrect language.
-They coexist due to the proximity to each other at the border.
+They coexist due to their proximity to each other at the border.
 That exists on the cultural stage, too.”

-The UA college students and their peers all contributed to a virtual mapping platform called “Mapping the Borderlands.”
-They uploaded pictures, videos, and 360-diploma snapshots that showcased specific elements of cultural alternate inside the border areas.
+The UA college students and their peers contributed to a virtual mapping platform called “Mapping the Borderlands.”
+They uploaded pictures, videos, and 360-diploma snapshots showcasing specific cultural alternate elements inside the border areas.
 The ensuing collaborative map functions geospatially positioned records documenting borderland youngsters’ lives, with categories go-tagged to enable critical evaluation.
-“This idea of mapping comes into play because we will see the artifacts of bilingualism and positioned them at the map to reveal how that range performs out in a community,” Klimanova says.
+“This idea of mapping comes into play because we will see the artifacts of bilingualism and position them at the map to reveal how that range performs in a community,” Klimanova says.
 “Maps let us see relationships between seen entities, like borders, and invisible entities, like evaluations, language affiliations, political stances, and more,” Klimanova says.
-“By zooming in on a map and seeing what’s there, students can visually have interaction with a network at a distance.
+“By zooming in on a map and seeing what’s there, students can visually interact with a network at a distance.
 This is an, in reality, awesome learning tool.
-Students can virtually go to those communities and spot thru 360-diploma imaging what it’s like in that a part of the arena.”
+Students can virtually go to those communities and spot through 360-diploma imaging what it’s like in that part of the arena.”

 Learning the language and greater

-“Being near the border right here in Tucson is lots exceptional than the revel in the students in Kazakhstan have in being next to the border with Russia,” says Evan Rowe, a Russian principal.
+“Being near the border right here in Tucson is much more exceptional than the revel in the students in Kazakhstan have in being next to the border with Russia,” says a Russian principal, Evan Rowe.
 “For humans right here in the United States, the border with Mexico is a massive topic, but once I talked to a number of the students there, they didn’t sense as they lived next to a border.
-It honestly helped recognize the similarities and differences between the two cultures.”
+It helped me recognize the similarities and differences between the two cultures.”
 The alternate also highlighted the linguistic borders between the students and the porous nature of such limits.

 In connecting with peers in Canada, a country that borders the USA, Hellmich’s students could replicate other commonalities.
-Nevertheless, they got here away with new perspectives on the diffused ways cultural borders exist alongside real ones.
+Nevertheless, they got away with new perspectives on the different ways cultural borders exist alongside real ones.
 “We were speaking about the varieties of borders that are right here in Tucson, in which quite a few people are bilingual in English and Spanish, and people in Québec, wherein a variety of humans are bilingual in French and English,” says Leticia Marie Harris, who’s pursuing a double foremost in French and psychology on the UA.
-“By sharing our language limitations among the two places, we were capable of find similarities.”
+“We could find similarities by sharing our language limitations among the two places.”

 Similar Posts